johngieselmann/survey-web-app/README.md

 var appData = [
     // question 1
     {
-        id      : <str> // used for question identification on submission display : <str> // actual text displayed for the question type    : <str> // the type of question (email, text, tel, multi)
+        id       : <str>  // used for question identification on submission display  : <str>  // actual text displayed for the question type     : <str>  // the type of question [email, text, tel, multi]
-                        // where multi is the default if undefined
+                          // (default is multi)
+        required : <bool> // if required, can not move forward without
+                          // a valid answer (default is true)

         // OPTIONAL: attributes to be added to the question's HTML
         // section tag.
 DO NOT USE "sid" as a custom attribute...
         // things will break and you will not be happy attr     : {
             id       : <str> // overrides the ID attribute rel      : <str> // overrides the rel attribute class    : <str> // appended to current classes